‘The Young And The Restless’ Spoilers For Thursday, June 7: Sharon & Nick’s Painful Choice Leaves Them Broken

-The Young and the Restless spoilers for Thursday, June 7 tease that Victor’s power play leave Sharon and Nick heartbroken after they make a painful choice.
+The Young and the Restless spoilers for Thursday, June 7 tease that Victor’s power play leaves Sharon and Nick heartbroken after they make a painful choice.
 Plus, Jack searches for more answers, and Lily worries about Charlie’s choices.

 Victor (Eric Braeden) decided to play hardball, and he’s suing for custody of Christian.
 That means that Sharon (Sharon Case) and Nick (Joshua Morrow) must make some painful choices.
 First of all, their planned move to San Diego probably won’t happen because of the injunction Victor got that keeps Nick from taking Christian out of the state.